Mario (franchise): Reception

 The Mario series has received highly positive reception from critics and audiences.
 A 1996 article in Next Generation declared that "The evolution of the Mario series led the rest of gaming by the hand, blazing a trail, and teaching lessons in game mechanics, structure, and sheer playability to any who would study its secrets".
-The series had sold 130 million copies worlwide by 1997.
+The series had sold 130 million copies worldwide by 1997.

 Legacy

 Mario has been featured in 256 games of various genres (including sports, puzzle, party, racing and first-person shooter), and the Mario franchise is the best-selling video game franchise of all time.
 At least 31 different Mario games have sold more than a million copies each since 1995.
 This includes the core Super Mario series, which alone has sold over 430 million units worldwide, as well as the Mario Kart series, which has sold 189.85 million units; the Mario Party series, which has sold over 84 million copies; Donkey Kong, which has sold over 125,000 arcade machines and six million Coleco cartridges; and Mario Bros., which has sold 1.72 million Famicom cartridges.
 By 1999, Mario as a character generated more than $5 billion in sales for Nintendo.
 By 2002, the Super Mario series had grossed more than $7 billion in software sales.
 At its peak, the franchise sold over $200 million in merchandise annually.